Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 # Improving Policy-Conditioned Value Functions
-This repository contains the code of my master thesis "Improving Policy-Conditioned Value Functions".
+This code has been developed during my master's thesis "Improving Policy-Conditioned Value Functions".
 The full thesis can be found in `thesis.pdf`.
-Most of the experiments contained in the Thesis can be simply reproduced with the provided configurations and scripts.
+The aim was to create a framework that would make it easy to implement vastly different Reinforcement Learning algorithms and to compare them.
+Most of the experiments contained in the thesis can be simply reproduced with the provided configurations and scripts.
 In the following the details on how to do so are provided.

 ## Installation
 Mujoco has to be installed separately.
-Refer to the official repository on instructions how to do so https://github.com/openai/mujoco-py.
+Refer to the official repository on instructions how to do so https://github.com/openai/mujoco-py. <p>
 Install the requirements in `requirements.txt` with Anaconda via
 ```
 conda create --name pcvf --file requirements.txt